Collegiate Gothic: Origins of the term

 American architect Alexander Jackson Davis is "generally credited with coining the term" documented in a handwritten description of his own "English Collegiate Gothic Mansion" of 1853 for the Harrals of Bridgeport, Connecticut.
 By the 1890s, the movement was known as "Collegiate Gothic".

 1904 commentary

 In his praise for Cope & Stewardson's Quadrangle Dormitories at the University of Pennsylvania, architect Ralph Adams Cram revealed some of the racial and cultural implications underlying the Collegiate Gothic:

-Culmination
+High rise expression

 Collegiate Gothic complexes were most often horizontal compositions, save for a single tower or towers serving as an exclamation.
+Gamble designed the skyscraper Collegiate Gothic academic building at Northwestern University's downtown Chicago campus in the 1920s, completed in 1926.
+This was in the wake of the international 1921 Tribune Tower competition, which out of more than 200 entries from well-known architects, famously chose a neo-Gothic design by Howells and Hood for their commercial skyscraper.